Bleed American: Overview

 The material on Bleed American was more accessible and aggressive than its predecessor Clarity, which had a more "layered, sprawling sound."
 In regard to the stylistic approach of the album, Adkins said, "Things still got pretty gnarly in the studio as far as experimentation, but it was always to an end that was complimentary [sic] to the song.
 We wanted to really make sure that we weren't doing things, like, just to put a wacky keyboard sound in.
 It had to be doing something constructive for the song."
 They intentionally strayed away from the complex writing of Clarity for simpler structures.
-"Hear You Me" and "My Sundown" were initially intended for Go Big Casino, Adkins' orchestral side project.
+"Hear You Me" and "My Sundown" were initially intended for Go Big Casino, Adkins's orchestral side project.
 Critics have described the genres of the album as alternative rock, emo pop, pop-punk and power pop.
+Additionally, Loudwire stated that the album represented scene music.
 According to Adkins, the band called the album Bleed American as it and the title track dealt with "chang[ing] one's life for the better", and as such that theme "runs throughout the entire album".
 He also stated that people "all too often get caught up with things they don't really need.
 America just needs to be a strong bloodletting process".

 The lyrical composition in Bleed American also remained rather direct and straightforward in comparison to Clarity.
-Mark Vanderhoff of AllMusic said that Bleed American didn't have any "16 minute songs," referencing "Goodbye Sky Harbor" from Clarity.
+Mark Vanderhoff of AllMusic said that Bleed American didn't have any "16 minute songs", referencing "Goodbye Sky Harbor" from Clarity.
 Rather, he called the music on Bleed American "just straight-ahead rock & roll, performed with punk energy and alt-rock smarts."
 Author Andy Greenwald said the album dealt with self-medication, "more specifically the Jim Adkins Diet—where music, any music, equals salvation".
 He noted that the majority of the songs on the album are sung from a second-person perspective.
 Towards the end of touring in support of Clarity, Adkins began having what he thought was a heart attack.
 It was later revealed to be a panic attack, for which he had to take medication; the incident inspired some of the lyrics throughout the album.
 Rachel Haden (of That Dog) lent her voice in "Hear You Me", "If You Don't, Don't", "Cautioners" and "My Sundown".